Review of the Designs System

 ACIP would be interested to hear about any opportunities for enhancing the system and any deficiencies and unintended consequences arising from implementing the system.

 As part of its investigations, ACIP released an Issues paper in September 2013 to seek views from stakeholders, including users of the designs system.
-Public roundtable discussions were held in Melbourne, Sydney and Brisbane in October 2013.
+A number of written submissions were received.
+Public roundtable discussions were held in Melbourne, Sydney and Brisbane in October and Perth in December 2013.

 Sharon Thomas Secretariat Advisory Council on Intellectual Property PO Box 200 Woden ACT 2606